St John's green play groupup

 Scan QR code for our Ofsted report

-• Claire Skinner (School Deputy Head) – oversees Health and Safety
+• Pauline Nairac – Oversees Health and Safety

-• Emma Hayes (Deputy Manager) Health and Safety Office
+• Emma Hayes - Deputy Manager and Health and Safety Office

 We are always looking for additional trustees so please feel free to enquire via phone or email.